 “We show that only school-day exposure to higher temperatures affects test scores; hot summers and weekends have little impact on achievement and controlling for such exposure does not shrink the magnitude of the impact of hot school days,” the authors wrote.
 “This suggests that heat’s disruption of instruction or homework time is responsible for the observed drop in test scores.”

-The impacts were reduced drastically, by adding air conditioning.
-Researchers noted a 78 percent reduction in the impacts of cooler air.
+The impacts were reduced drastically by adding air conditioning.
+Researchers noted a 78 percent reduction in negative impacts once cooler air was introduced.